What Are The Properties Of An Acid And A Base

 Practical Applications in Everyday Life

 Acids and bases are not just confined to laboratories; they are integral to many aspects of daily life.
-In cooking, acids like vinegar (acetic acid) and lemon juice (citric acid) are used to enhance flavors, tenderize meats, and prevent oxidation.
+Which means in cooking, acids like vinegar (acetic acid) and lemon juice (citric acid) are used to enhance flavors, tenderize meats, and prevent oxidation.
 Baking soda (sodium bicarbonate), a base, is used as a leavening agent in baking, reacting with acids to produce carbon dioxide gas, which makes baked goods rise.

 Identifying Unknown Acids and Bases